-We believe that St. Thomas was the first Catholicos of India.
-Catholicos means
+We believe that St. Thomas is the first Catholicos of India.
+Catholicos means "Universal Head or Universal bishop".

-"universal head or universal bishop".

 His Holiness the Catholicos, also known as Bava Thirumeni, is successor of St. Thomas the Apostle.
-The current Catholicos, His Holiness Moran Mar Baselios Marthoma Mathews III, is the 92nd Catholicos.
+The current Catholicos, His Holiness Moran Mar Baselios Marthoma Mathews III is the 92nd Catholicos.